eChallenge

 Entry requirements

-To enrol in this subject you must be accepted into one of the following degrees:
+To enrol in this subject, you must be admitted into a degree.

 Additional requirements

-- Equipment requirements - Headphones or speakers (required to listen to lectures and other media) Headset, including microphone (highly recommended) Webcam (may be required for participation in virtual classrooms and/or presentations).
+- Equipment requirements - Headphones or speakers (required to listen to lectures and other media).
+Headset, including microphone (highly recommended).
+Webcam (may be required for participation in virtual classrooms and/or presentations).

 - Software requirements - It is essential for students to have reliable internet access in order to participate in and complete your units.
 MyUni is the University of Adelaide's online learning environment.
 MyUni provides access to various features including announcements, course materials, discussion boards and assessments.